Moliman/ArchipelagoSuperMario64AutoBuilder/README.md

 - A Super Mario 64 rom with the extensions `.z64`

 # Steps
+1) Download the repo
-1) Run `build.bat`, which will create the build.
+2) Run `build.bat`, which will create the build.
-2) Run `Launch Super Mario 64 Archipelago.bat` to launch a session.
+3) Run `Launch Super Mario 64 Archipelago.bat` to launch a session.

 # Good to know
 - As of now the "60fps" and "nonstop" enhancements are applied.
 Enhancements will be customizable later.